zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 behave and tricks, and tricks to tricks around.

 What is the trickery of using resources?
-Here, the homeowners invite the bhikkhus with clothes, food, shelter, patients’ necessities, and medical necessities.
+Here, the homeowners invite the bhikkhus with clothes, food, shelter, patients' necessities, and medical necessities.
 He is an evil desire person, a person with a desire for nature, and a hoper.
 He is a person who has clothes, food, shelter, necessities of the patient, and medical necessities.
-Hoping for more and rejecting clothes, refusal to give food, refusal to shelter, refusal of patients’ necessities and medical necessities, he said: "What does high-value clothes have for Shamen!"
+Hoping for more and rejecting clothes, refusal to give food, refusal to shelter, refusal of patients' necessities and medical necessities, he said: "What does high-value clothes have for Shamen!"
 Fanshamen should be put onIt is appropriate to choose rags from the mound room or garbage dump or in front of the shop to make coats {of}.
 What does it mean to Salmon